freebasic/fbfrog/readme.txt

   tk buffer, and then where the token came from...
 - Error context output should expand/align TABs to 8 spaces based on column position from BOL as it would happen in the source file
-- Stack of error context information, hints: for example the parser could errPushHint( ERRHINT_* ) before parsing an expression, so if there is an error while parsing the expression, the error report could contain the information what the expression is for.
 - Comments given to a TK_ID that is a macro call and will be expanded should be given to first non-whitespace token from the expansion, for example:
         // foo